JakeDawkins/countries/DECISION-RECORD.md

     ambiguity of naming of classes.
   - Tailwind integrates well with next.js and doesn’t need additional explcit build steps in config, since `next`.
+  - **Other options considered**: Styled-components, CSS Modules
+    - CSS Modules pulls the styles out into a module away from the component, and makes rapid iteration on design a bit harder
+    - Styled Components is great for setting up component primitives, but it still pulls the styles one level further away from the implementation of the component, making things like state-dependent and props-dependent styles messier.

 - Jest